 Organisation of health care

-Ministry of Justice
+the Ministry of Justice

-The presence of health-care staff is not always insured at night.
-The emergency services are called in case of need.
-According to the CPT, the number of full-time nurses and care staff is insufficient 1.
+The presence of medical staff is not always guaranteed at night.
+Emergency services are called if necessary.
+The CPT considers the number of full-time nurses and medical staff insufficient1.

 European Committee for the Prevention of Torture, “Report to the Polish Government on the visit to Poland from 11 to 22 May 2017”, 2018, pp.35-36. ↩

-Acces to health care
+Access to health care

 Health care is free